 How are athletic scholarships divided?

-The National Collegiate Athletics Association (NCAA) groups colleges and universities into three groups and supplies some of the funds that schools offer to their students.
+The National Collegiate Athletic Association (NCAA) groups colleges and universities into three groups and supplies some of the funds that schools offer to their students.

 - Division I — colleges and universities with the most competitive athletic programs.